 Diet and autism make an uneasy partnership.
 The majority of those on the autism spectrum have a shaky relationship where food is concerned.
 Often it is the strong taste or smell that causes issues.
 The texture is a real problem for many.
 Younger kids may get into fixated stages where you can only get them to eat two or three items regularly.
-Many times these are processed foods or carbohydrates.
-Visit any group made especially for those on the autism spectrum to gather and you are bound to hear a joke about chicken nuggets.
-This is often in reference to the limited food choice thing and is said only in half-jest.
 For parents, these food issues often cause mealtime to be fraught with stress.
-With enough time and the proper techniques, diet and autism don’t have to be a problem area.
-To learn more about our exceptional treatment program, contact Camp Worth today by calling 855.915.2545.
+With enough time and the proper techniques, nutrition, diet, and autism don’t have to be a problem.

-Our staff members work together so that everyone is on the same page in regards to our resident’s treatment.
+Our staff members work together so that everyone is on the same page regarding our resident’s treatment.
 Once we know what issues are present for your child, we can design a diet and autism program that will help ease them into being more tolerant of differences and more willing to try new things.
-We utilize things like schedules to help them learn to anticipate mealtime and transition easier.
 Our occupational therapy will help with motor skills if that is an issue.
 It is our goal to help make the relationship between diet and autism one that encourages a pleasant association with food, not a constant battle.

 - Applied behavioral analysis program

 - Education program